IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.4.md

 * Jesus promises to send the Spirit as His personal representative
 * The Spirit's coming is contingent on Jesus' departure, showing distinct roles
 * JWs: The Spirit is God's force sent after Jesus.
-  * Illogical: Jesus sends "Him," a personal being; forces aren't sent by persons in this way.
+  * Illogical: Jesus speaks of "the Helper" whom He will send, and whose coming is contingent on Jesus’ departure—distinct roles, not merely “God’s force.”

 ---